 - Tap Add Accounts on the next page.

-- If you're planning to use Direct Import, search for your bank to connect.
-If not, tap Add Manual Account and enter the account name, type (checking), and today's balance.
+- If you're planning to use Direct Import, tap on Linked and search for your bank to connect.
+If not, tap on Unlinked and enter the account name, type (checking), and today's balance.

 Credit Card Account

 Use the same steps above, but check these key points about credit cards in your budget.

 A credit card payment category will be created for you so you know exactly what's available for your payment.
 When you use your credit card to spend money you budgeted, that money will automatically move to your payment category.

 If you have a balance on your card, you need to budget to pay it off.
 Consider setting a Payoff Balance by Date goal!